xtendui/xtendui/src/gatsby/markdown/introduction/setup/index.md

 If you need to do a **fast installation** of css and js use [core-js CDN](https://cdnjs.com/libraries/core-js) and [xtend-ui CDN](https://www.jsdelivr.com/package/npm/xtend-ui), the css and js are inside the `dist/` folder.

-The CDN `dist/` files are large because they include tailwindcss and all components / addons, **it's not representative of the sizes** you see when including xtend-ui as part of your build process.
+The CDN `dist/` files are large because they include tailwindcss and all components / addons, **it's not representative of the sizes** you see when including Xtend UI as part of your build process.

-Please note that many of the features that make xtend-ui great **are not available without incorporating xtend-ui into your build process**.
+Please note that many of the features that make Xtend UI great **are not available without incorporating Xtend UI into your build process**.

 ## Css Installation